BeaglePilot/beaglepilot/reports/report_victor.md

 - What has been accomplished?:
     - `mavros` compiled.
 Necessary to uptade to hydro and compile manually mavlink ROS package.
+    - IMU values reviewed after patches.
+Looking better
+    - SYS_BOOT pins issue addressed in Erle's board.
+    - More progress on the ROS integration side. http://erlerobotics.gitbooks.io/erlerobot/en/mavlink/ros/mavros.html From what has been tested so far it seem that `mavros` and `autopilot_bridge` are quite promising.
+Good reasoning on the decisions made is available at https://groups.google.com/forum/#!searchin/drones-discuss/ROS/drones-discuss/o7Z5UWlpMlQ/54X0cv5oaSAJ.
+The trend is to push forward a smarter ROS<->mavlink adapter.
+    - `mavlink` catkin ROS package .deb generated and pushed to https://github.com/vmayoral/ros-stuff/tree/master/deb

 - Issues:
     - (* out-of-gsoc-scope *) RT_PREEMPT kernel and capemgr conflict.
 Documented [here](http://erlerobot.com/blog/beaglepilot-stone-road-pru-rt_preempt-patch/).
 Dicussion about this topic [here](https://groups.google.com/forum/#!topic/beaglepilot/7DKcdm0AEPo).
 The Xenomai kernel doesn't suffer from these errors.
 For now the RT_PREEMPT issue is left asside to continue with the goals (not within the GSOC goals).
 The capemgr won't be use in the longer term thereby we skip the issue.
     - (* out-of-gsoc-scope *) Issue with the MPU9150 sensor driver.
 Refer to [this fix](https://github.com/BeaglePilot/ardupilot/commit/400f71226e0828d2ea285a469b566e25b8b5a7db).
     -  (* out-of-gsoc-scope *) I2C Barometer MS5611 not detected.
 Seems like a hardware/design issue.
 Present both in the robot Erle and the PXF.
-    - (* out-of-gsoc-scope *) Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
-There's also the UARTDriver to be checked.
     - (* out-of-gsoc-scope *) Issue when used with MAVProxy, probably related to the fact that RCin hasn't been reviewed yet.
-    - (* out-of-gsoc-scope *) ArduPlane makes the board gets stucked.
-A lot of messages with:
-            RCOutput: PWM Write Failed!
-            RCOutput: PWM Write Failed!
-            RCOutput: PWM Write Failed!
-    - (* out-of-gsoc-scope *) var SERVO_OUTPUT_RAW always with the same value
-    - (* out-of-gsoc-scope *) Serial connection (through ttyO*) doesn't work the first time (e.g. if arducopter started from ttyO4 and mavproxy from ttyO5, first time doesn't work, weird characters appeared.
-If the connection is launched the other way arducopter ttyO5 and mavproxy from ttyO4 then it works).
-Needs to be further inspected.
-    - (* out-of-gsoc-scope *) SYS_BOOT pins of the BBB conflict with PixFire Hawk Cape design
-    - (* out-of-gsoc-scope *) Issues with the attitude estimation in BeaglePilot
     - (* out-of-gsoc-scope *) Commit [3c4062a7961a70b6ec46266d265d322ac0b9dd8f](https://github.com/BeaglePilot/ardupilot/commit/3c4062a7961a70b6ec46266d265d322ac0b9dd8f) creates conflicts with the ESCs tested.

 - Plans for the next period (this is a list of tasks for , roll, pitch and yaw are differentthe author):
-    [27/06/14 14:04:15] Andrew Tridgell: 1) why MPU6000 is giving erratic data on accels.
+    - (tridge) why MPU6000 is giving erratic data on accels.
 I suspect a driver bug, or hw fault (eg. bad power to MPU6k).
 We're going to have to start looking with a scope and analysing the SPI traffic to narrow it down
-    [27/06/14 14:04:51] Andrew Tridgell: 2) add RCInput driver (PPM sum or possibly DSM over serial).
-I don't want to fly without manual control!
-    [27/06/14 14:05:22] Andrew Tridgell: 3) work out why we're not getting GPS.
-I suspect its just becuse we're not attaching UARTB to the right serial port for the PXF
-    - Look up the attitude issue.
-Verify the data from various sensors and try bringing up conclussions.
+    - Push forward the LSM driver.
+Take into account tridge's comments https://groups.google.com/forum/#!topic/drones-discuss/tIKbvIsWg1o
     - tests Sids commit with the scope
-    - testing MS5611 kernel driver
     - Implement in the UART-like TCP sockets the "*" option.
     - Flight tests (play around with RCInput in AP_HAL_Linux, ask Anuj about status)
-    - Correct LSM using tridge's comments https://groups.google.com/forum/#!topic/drones-discuss/tIKbvIsWg1o
     - Finish up the I2C driver to accept a bus number.
 Multi-i2c-aware driver.
     - Make the drivers platform agnostic.
     - Code AP_InertialSensor/AP_InertialSensor_Linux.cpp driver which acts as a front end for multiple hardware drivers